The leader of the Seascape Models group.

 Chris is an enthusiastic science communicator.
 He also enjoys teaching statistics and modelling to applied scientists, and particularly how to access data visualisation and modelling tools using the R program.
 Many of his R teaching materials are available free on this site.

-Dr Brown also is research lead on the Global Wetlands Program a major new program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.
+Dr Brown also is research lead on the Global Wetlands Program a major program of research looking at mapping the health of seagrass, mangroves and saltmarsh globally to inform on conservation actions.

 2019 - 2021 Senior Lecturer, Coastal and Marine Research Centre, Australian Rivers Institute, School of Environment and Science, Griffith University